Updated: Nov 15

 Looking at the state of global connection in today's world, it is no surprise that Black Friday and Cyber Monday events are being adopted in different countries.
-In fact, marketers in eCommerce businesses globally have both as major campaign events in their marketing calendar.
+Marketers in eCommerce businesses globally have both major campaign events in their marketing calendar.

 Whatever the impact on your business, these tips will help you prepare and execute a successful Black Friday & Cyber Monday campaign.

 How Should Marketers Prepare For Black Friday/ Cyber Monday?

 As we mentioned earlier, this year (and possibly a few more years to come), Black Friday and Cyber Monday will not necessarily be the same as those of the past.
 Your consumers’ demographic and psychographic classifications may have shifted.
 Their values, priorities and even wallet sizes may have changed as a result of the impact of COVID-19 on the economy.
 So, as you design your campaign, take time to consider which products or services from your range will be most meaningful to your consumers at this point.
 Also, consider a price point that will be mutually beneficial to you and your consumer.
 Be guided by your buyer personas.

 2. Run your ads early

 Build momentum to the D-Day of your offer.
 Tell your audience about your offers well in advance so that they can plan themselves better.
 This will allow them to spend more than they would have if they made an impulse purchase.
 Bear in mind that your business is not the only one putting products and services on sale and offering discounted offers.
 Numerous other businesses are offering such opportunities - not just locally.
 For this reason, the cost of ads will be higher than usual during this season.
 Running your campaigns earlier will allow you to do more for less.
 Paying less for ads is one thing, creating ads that convert is another.
 You need to create great ads that make potential buyers want to take the next step in the buyer journey.

 3. Impress consumers with your great Black Friday landing pages